For Engineering Related Questions

 1:00 pm - 4:00 pm

-The Department is also responsible for implementing water quality programs to reduce the pollutant loads which flow into, and are discharged from the City’s storm water infrastructure to Lake Tahoe.
+The Division is also responsible for implementing water quality programs to reduce the pollutant loads which flow into, and are discharged from the City’s storm water infrastructure to Lake Tahoe.

 For a list of current projects, Click Here